ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 Immutable object storage allows users to set indefinite retention on the object if they are unsure on the final duration of the retention period for their use case or would like to make use of the event based retention capability.
 Once set to indefinite, user applications can then can change the object retention to a finite value at a later time.
 For example, a company has a policy of retaining employee records for three years after the employee leaves the company.
 When an employee joins the company, the records associated with that employee can be indefinitely retained.
 When the employee leaves the company, the indefinite retention is converted to a finite value of three years from the current time, as defined by company policy.
 The object is then protected for three years after the retention period change.
 IBM® Cloud Object Storage provides the interface by which a third party application or a user can convert the retention of those documents from an indefinite to a finite retention.
 The user or third party application is responsible for triggering the change in the retention period using the SDK or REST API.

 ### Permanent retention
 Permanent retention can only be enabled at a COS bucket level with retention policy enabled.
-Once enabled, this process cannot be reversed and objects uploaded using permanent retention period cannot be deleted.
-It is the responsibility of the users to validate at their end if there is a legitimate need to permanently store objects using COS buckets with retention policy.
+Once enabled, this process cannot be reversed and objects uploaded using permanent retention period **cannot be deleted**.
+It is the responsibility of the users to validate whether there exists a legitimate need to **permanently** store objects using retention policies.

 ## Immutable Object Storage and considerations for various regulations